MelissaAstbury/SEMPopulationInformation/README.md

 2. Welcome constructive criticism.
 3. Focus on what is best for the group.
 4. Encourage teamwork, helping other group members when they need it.
-5. Show empathy for other group members.
+5. Share your knowledge and experience with other group members.

 **Examples of unacceptable behavior include:**
 1. Making offensive comments toward other group members.
 Such comments may be sexual, religious, or racial.